Amma Appa Chellam: Cast

+Production

+The film marked the directorial debut of Suryan who earlier assisted J. D.-Jery and Arun Pandian.

 Soundtrack

 The film score and the soundtrack were composed by Bharadwaj.
 The soundtrack, released in 2004, features 5 tracks written by Arivumathi, Snehan and Vivekhananth.

 Release

 Cinesouth lauded the cinematography: "Each and every frame is noteworthy.
 The way to all the location have been filmed is simply superb" but criticized the film's screenplay and music.